andreztz/xbotlib/README.md

 - Extend the `bot.conf` to allow for multiple bot configurations.

 - Sort out something for how to deploy them.
-It's easy to run them locally but hard to run them on server.
+It's easy to run them locally but hard to run them on a server.
 Maybe something can be done for that as well.

 ## Changes